 A continuation of these types of policies, which expand the pool of individuals trained in proper protocol of assisting LTC residents in all steps of the voting process, would prevent the disenfranchisement of the LTC population in future elections.

 The November 2020 election strained the already limited assistance available to empower residents in long term care to register and vote.
 Several promising practices emerged this year, as weaknesses in the system were revealed.
 Both are trends we can learn from as we build systems that empower every qualified voter.
-For additional details on the ABA study and surveys, including background research on voting policy and practices, please see the full report at ________________________________.
+For additional details on the ABA study and surveys, including background research on voting policy and practices, please see the full report.

 This project was made possible by funding from the Borchard Foundation Center on Law and Aging.